 The County budget includes a wide variety of funding sources.
 The budget recommendations are based on the following revenue assumptions:

 - State and Federal funding sources are estimated by departments based on established funding allocation formulas, caseload projections and the latest State budget information.

-- Health & Welfare Realignment revenue from the State allocated to Health, Mental Health, Social Services and Probation is projected to increase on average by 7.9%, ranging from 0.7% to 12.5% based upon current program and revenue trends.
+- Health & Welfare Realignment revenue from the State allocated to Health, Mental Health, Social Services, and Probation is projected at $217.0 million based upon current program and revenue trends.

-- Additional State Realignment revenue included in the County's budget for Sheriff, Probation and Health Care Agency includes $47.0 million in State funding allocated to support the costs associated with realigned public safety responsibilities regarding adult felony offenders to counties under the 2011 Realignment legislation, AB 109.
+- Additional State Realignment revenue included in the County's budget for Sheriff, Probation, District Attorney, Public Defender, and Health Care Agency includes $66.4 million in State funding allocated to support the costs associated with realigned public safety responsibilities regarding adult felony offenders to counties under the 2011 Realignment legislation, AB 109.

-- The interest rate on cash balances in the County Investment Pool administered by the County Treasurer is expected to average 0.32%, reflecting a decrease of 0.08% from FY 2011-12 revised projections of 0.40%.
+- The interest rate on cash balances in the County Investment Pool administered by the County Treasurer is expected to average 0.30%, reflecting a decrease of 0.10% from FY 2012-13 gross interest yield of 0.40%.

 Assumptions for various categories of expenses include:

 - Labor costs are centrally calculated based on approved positions and historical vacancy factors.
 One to two step merit increases are assumed for employees who are eligible.
 Actual merit awards are based on the employee's performance evaluation.
 No base building wage increase appropriations are built into the departmental budgets as these are subject to negotiations and approval by the Board of Supervisors.
 As negotiated agreements are completed, current budget status will be reviewed and the need for budget adjustments will be determined.